 - Transparent Flat Fees and Payment Plans: We know that one’s stress once charged with disorderly conduct can be severe.
 We want to be as transparent as possible and keep the cost of your defense up front with no hidden fees or costs.

 - Attention and Excellent Communication: We use a team approach as we have seen this have the best result for our clients.
 Many prosecutors and judges have a predisposition to certain lawyers.
 In our experience, we have seen the outcome of a case be drastically different solely because the personality of the defense attorney and his or her relationship with a judge or prosecutor.

-- Disorderly Conduct Case Evaluations: We would love the opportunity to represent you in your disorderly conduct charge.
+- Disorderly Conduct Case Evaluations: We would love the opportunity to represent you with your disorderly conduct charge.
 However, we know that every case is unique and the circumstances surrounding it.
 We don’t take all cases.
-Call us to schedule a time for one of our defense lawyers to review your case.
+Call us to schedule a time for one of our defense attorneys to review your case.

-Schedule a legal consultation with our criminal law attorneys in Chandler today!
+Schedule a legal consultation with our criminal lawyers in Queen Creek today!